cube-drone/rt0/players-guide/src/player/generated/fool.md

 ### Blackjack
 _It looks like you're biding your time, but you're really just waiting for the right moment to strike._

+_Corruption Upgrade: Hit Me_

 * Place Minor Arcana cards of suit Cup or Sword on Blackjack.
 * Cards sitting on Blackjack remain there.
 * When the sum of the numerical values of the cards on Blackjack reaches or exceeds 21:
-   * Take one of the cards on Blackjack.
-Play it, face-down, on Blackjack.
-   * Discard all remaining cards on Blackjack.
    * Deal 2 Damage (Strong: 3 Damage, Weak: 1 Damage), plus 1 additional Damage for every face-down card on Blackjack.
    * Gain 2 Shield (Fast: 3 Shields, Slow: 1 Shield), plus 1 additional Shield for every face-down card on Blackjack.
+   * Take two of the cards on Blackjack.
+Play them, face-down, on Blackjack.
-* When you draw The Tower, do _not_ discard all cards on Blackjack.
+   * Discard all remaining cards on Blackjack.
 * At the end of combat, discard all cards on Blackjack.

 ### Hit Me